What is Driver Training?

 When and Where

-The Club offers two DT schools each year; one in the spring (April) and another in the fall (late September or October).
-These are a full day of on-track with a dedicated instructor in the passenger seat and backed with interactive classroom discussions and instruction.
-Driving Training is held the Friday before the Driver Education track weekend.
+The Club offers two DT schools; one in the spring (late April) and another in the fall (late September or early October).
+These are a couple of days of on-track instruction with a dedicated instructor in the passenger seat and backed with interactive classroom discussions and instruction.

 Brainerd International Raceway (BIR) is Nord Stern’s “home” track.
-The school operates rain or shine although in inclement weather we use the infield’s Competition road course, otherwise it’s the 3.1-mile Donnybrooke course with the longest straight in North America (5200 ft).
+The school operates rain or shine although in inclement weather we may use the infield 2.5-mile Competition road course.
+Otherwise, it’s the 3.1-mile Donnybrooke course with the longest straight in North America (5200 ft).

 What to Expect

-Registration opens at 7 AM on Friday morning.
+Registration opens at 7 AM.
 The mandatory driver meeting with introductions and instructor pairing starts at 8 o’clock.
-Following the morning meeting students and their instructors take a few laps around the track to get a visual reference of what’s to come in the afternoon.
+Following the morning meeting, students and their instructors take a few laps around the track to get a visual reference of what’s to come in the afternoon.
 The rest of the morning has students running through a threshold braking exercise and slalom course.
-Both are intended to familiar students with the handling of their vehicle under conditions not normally experienced in street driving.
+Both are intended to familiarize students with the handling of their vehicles under conditions not normally experienced in street driving.
 Instructors are sitting right there in the passenger seat providing real-time guidance and encouragement.

-Friday afternoon is spent alternating between lapping the track – again with your assigned instructor in the right seat – and classroom instruction on the concept of the turn apex, late braking, proper shifting, and the optimal high-performance driving lines.
+The afternoon session and the following day are spent alternating between lapping the track – again with your assigned instructor in the right seat – and classroom instruction on the concept of the turn apex, late braking, proper shifting, and the optimal high-performance driving lines.

 NOTE: Nord Stern Driver Training and Driver Education events are not racing nor any form of competition.
 There are plenty of other organizations and venues – including PCA Club Racing – if you wish to drive competitively.